vitor1532/Store-Manager-Api/README.md

 # Store Manager API

 This project is a collaboration between Trybe School and myself.
 The Dockerfile, docker-compose, and the database setup were provided by Trybe.
-The rest of the application, including the MSC (Model-View-Controller) architecture, middlewares, and other components, were developed by me.
+The rest of the application, including the MSC (Model-View-Controller) architecture, middlewares, unit tests and other components were developed by me.

 ## Getting Started